TITLE:Vice President of Business Services (CFO)

 - Prepare and submit to the President an annual report summarizing accomplishments of the previous year.

-- Responsible for completing first report of injury for worker’s compensation claims.
+- Provide oversight of worker’s compensation claims.

 - Assume all other reasonable duties and responsibilities as assigned by the College President.